 The Mudéjar architecture of the former synagogue

 Santa Maria la Blanca is a former synagogue in Toledo that was built in the Mudéjar style, which combines Islamic and Christian architectural elements.
-The building is one of the oldest synagogue buildings in Europe and is known for its beautiful Mudéjar architecture.
+The building is one of the oldest synagogue buildings in Europe Most Beautiful Places Mudéjar architecture.

 The Baroque altar